Blog Post: http://www.ksuhortnewsletter.org

 Dormant Seeding of Turfgrass

 As with any seeding program, good seed-soil contact is vital.
 Several methods can be used.
-One method is to seed when there has been a light snowfall of up to an inch.
+One method is to seed when there has been a light snowfall of up to one inch.
 This is shallow enough that bare spots can still be seen.
 Spread seed by hand on areas that need thickening up.
-As the snow melts, it brings the seed into good contact with the soil where it will germinate in the spring.
+As the snow melts, it puts the seed in good contact with the soil where it will germinate in the spring.

 What is the “Wild” Shrub with the Bright Red Berries?